qtile/qtile/docs/manual/config/index.rst

       - True
       - Controls whether or not focus follows the mouse around as it moves across windows in a layout.
-    * - main
-      - None
-      - This is a function which takes one argument, the qtile object, and is run after the qtile object has been initialized.
-This allows people to monkey patch in any code they want to before qtile actually starts.
-Note that we only consider the config objects and hooks to be public APIs, and reserve the right to refactor the internals at any time.
-Use at your own risk!
     * - widget_defaults
       - dict(font='sans',
              fontsize=12,